elixir-europe/rdmkit/pages/RDM_cycle/TEMPLATE_RDM_cycle.md

 ## What should be considered for "Lifecycle Stage Name"?
 * Bullet point considerations

-## What tools are available for "Lifecycle Stage Name"?
+## What tools and resources are available for "Lifecycle Stage Name"?
 Table of tools automatically inserted by filtering the global tool table with adequate keyword(s)

-## What other resources are available for "Lifecycle Stage Name"?
-Table of resources automatically inserted by filtering the global tool table with adequate keyword(s)

 ## Where can training materials and events about "Lifecycle Stage Name" be found?
 Ideally, link to TESS page filtered by adequate keyword(s)